eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ```

 ### Sync
-Lets say we have `SomeClass` and would like to execute a cyclic static call
+Let's say we have `SomeClass` and would like to execute a cyclic static call
 `cyclicRun`
 in that class every second.
 We could execute any arbitrary algorithm in there
 but for now we just print `activation callback`.
 The class could look like